For those new to this website:

 - Titanium (Ti): 42,900 +/- 1,000 ppm

-Each test on this blog is done using a freshly-calibrated high-precision XRF instrument, testing in “Consumer Goods” mode.
+Each test on this website is completed using a freshly-calibrated high-precision XRF instrument, testing in “Consumer Goods” mode.
 Test results are science-based, accurate, and replicable.
 Each test (on each component) is repeated multiple times, to confirm the results.

 Some additional reading that may be of interest: